Trouble breathing

 Victims may be eligible to pursue an airbag injury lawsuit when their injuries stem directly from airbag deployment, especially if the device malfunctioned or deployed improperly.
 These lawsuits can involve:

-In most cases, however, you will seek compensation for your injury from airbag deployment as part of your broader personal injury claim against the at-fault driver.
+You can seek compensation for your injury from airbag deployment as part of your broader personal injury claim against the at-fault driver.
+However, you can also pursue a product liability claim against the manufacturer if you suffered injuries due to a defect with the airbag itself.
 Your attorney will gather evidence showing the role the airbag played in causing or worsening your chest injuries.

 Insurance companies often downplay airbag-related injuries, claiming they are minor or expected in a crash.
 That is why strong documentation is essential.
 The more your claim connects the airbag chest injury to your current symptoms, the better your chances of recovering fair compensation.
 To support your case, your legal team may collect: